trimstray/nginx-admins-handbook/README.md

   - [x] _Set and pass Host header only with $host variable_
   - [x] _Set properly values of the X-Forwarded-For header_
   - [x] _Don't use X-Forwarded-Proto with $scheme behind reverse proxy_
-  - [x] _Always pass Host, X-Real-IP, and X-Forwarded stack headers to the backend_
+  - [x] _Always pass Host, X-Real-IP, and X-Forwarded headers to the backend_
   - [x] _Use custom headers without X- prefix_
   - [ ] _Set proxy buffers and timeouts_